dgc-network/dgc-contract-backup/README.md

 ![Hyperledger Sawtooth](images/sawtooth_logo_light_blue-small.png)

-# Sawtooth Sabre
+# Sawtooth Smart

-Sawtooth Sabre is a transaction family which implements on-chain smart contracts executed in a WebAssembly virtual machine.
+Sawtooth Smart is a transaction family which implements on-chain smart contracts executed in a WebAssembly virtual machine.
 This distributed application runs on top of Hyperledger Sawtooth, an enterprise blockchain.
 To learn more about Hyperledger Sawtooth please see the